Polymer/old-docs-site/0.8/docs/migration.md

 <code>[[<var>property</var>]]</code> form by default, and only use
 <code>{%raw%}{{<var>property</var>}}{%endraw%}</code> for two-way bindings.

-For more details, see [Data binding](devguide/data-binding.html) in the developer guide.
+For more details, see [Data binding](devguide/data-binding.html) in the Developer guide.

 ### Attribute bindings